Nov 19, 2017

 Candidates must satisfactorily complete 42 graduate credits, with an overall GPA of Saint Joseph’s College courses of 3.0 or higher.
 The program consists of a core curriculum of ten courses, three elective courses, and a capstone course.
 For the capstone, students may choose an Applied Research Paper or Project or an Applied Management Project.

 (3 semester-hour credits, select one) The capstone course must be successfully passed before a student can complete the degree.

 Additional Admission Requirements effective 1/1/2017

-Effective 1/1/2017, applicants must also submit the following to be considered for the MHA Program:
+Effective 1/1/2017, applicants must have at least two years of experience working in a healthcare setting and must also submit the following to be considered for the MHA Program:

 - Two letters of reference from a supervisor or other professional reference (indicating the applicant possesses the aptitude and ambition to complete this course of study)

 Students pursuing the Master of Health Administration degree must complete a three-credit undergraduate level accounting course prior to enrollment in HA 525 Health Care Financial Management, and a three-credit undergraduate level statistics course prior to enrollment in HA 545 Research Methods.
 Most students with undergraduate business degrees will already have had such courses or their equivalents, as will some others.
 All pre-requisite courses must be completed with the minimum grade of C. Prerequisites can be waived based on previous work experience in health administration if a resume is provided AND prior approval from the Program Director is obtained.